Saturday, January 28, 2012

 should have seen as a red flag.

-BB would crunch on snacks and crinkle wrappers late into the night as she stared at her laptop screen, endlessly clicking her mouse to reveal photo after photo of comparatively attractive girl on campus.
+BB would crunch on snacks and crinkle wrappers late into the night as she stared at her laptop screen, endlessly clicking her mouse to reveal photo after photo of comparatively attractive coed.

 We lived in a three bedroom dorm-- a suite.
 In total, there were six of us sharing said toilet and shower.
 One day, the quiet, bookish Asian suitemate was in the shower when she discovered a brown splotch on her dove shampoo bottle.
 Cutting her shower short, she slowly walked out of the bathroom and, with a puzzled look on her face, announced there was poop on her shampoo.

 NO WAY, I shouted, and immediately dropped what I was doing to investigate.
 I marched into the bathroom and picked up the bottle.
 The brown substance was not quite liquid or solid.
 It certainly looked like poo, but one couldn't be sure without administering the smell test.
-So, with a suitemate huddled over either shoulder, I bravely lifted the bottle to my face and took a whiff.
+So, with a suitemate huddled over each shoulder, I bravely lifted the bottle to my face and took a whiff.

 There was no mistaking the stench.
 The bottle had been shat on.